Start 'Em, Sit 'Em Week 3: Kickers

 Start of the Week - Robbie Gould vs. Pittsburgh Steelers

 Gould continues to be a star for fantasy owners, reaching double-digit points in each of his first two contests.
-He should remain productive in Week 3, when the 49ers host a Steelers defense that's allowed an average of 9.5 fantasy points to opposing kickers.
-I'd start Gould with confidence.
+He should remain productive in Week 3, when the 49ers host a Steelers defense that's allowed an average of 9.5 fantasy points to opposing kickers this season.

 Joey Slye vs. Arizona Cardinals

 Listed as a sleeper last week, Slye produced 16 fantasy points in a loss to the Buccaneers.
 He's now scored 28 combined points through two games, and an upcoming matchup against the Cardinals makes him a nice choice.
-Arizona has allowed an average of 12 fantasy points per game to kickers in 2019.
+Arizona has allowed 12 points per game to kickers.

 Jake Elliott vs. Detroit Lions

 Elliott hasn't been much of a point producer after two weeks, scoring just 13 combined fantasy points.
 He should rebound in the stat sheets this week, however, as the Eagles host the Lions.
-After two weeks, only the Buccaneers have surrendered more fantasy points to opposing kickers (13.0 PPG).
+After two weeks, only the Buccaneers have allowed more points to opposing kickers.

 Brett Maher vs. Miami Dolphins

 Maher has been a disappointment in fantasy circles, scoring 12 combined points over his first two weeks.
 I still like him, however, as a game versus the Dolphins is very favorable.
-In fact, Miami has allowed a ridiculous 14 extra points and an average of nine fantasy points per game to kickers.
+In fact, Miami has allowed 14 extra points and nine fantasy points per game to kickers.

 Start 'Em: Zane Gonzalez vs. Carolina Panthers, Mason Crosby vs. Denver Broncos